Prosecutor drops Australian Parliament House rape charge

 Lehrmann’s lawyers did not immediately comment.

-A judge discharged the jury while they were deliberating their verdict after a juror had been found to be researching academic publications on sexual assault, which amounted to juror misbehavior.
+A judge discharged the jury while they were deliberating their verdict after a juror was found to be researching academic publications on sexual assault, which amounted to juror misbehavior.
 The jury was supposed to reach its verdict solely on the evidence presented during the 12-day trial.

 Lehrmann was to be retried in February 2023.
 He faced a potential 12-year prison sentence if convicted.